Fexcraft/fvtm-litepack/README.md

-# FVTM Litepack Template
+# FVTM Pack Template

-This Repository is a template for creating FVTM litepacks.
+This Repository is a template for creating FVTM packs.
 You can just download it, and replace the IDs and naming accordingly to your future pack's needs.
 For reference check [the Wiki page](https://fexcraft.net/wiki/mod/fvtm/create-litepack).